Annual Freedom Parade

 Boston marks its special relationship with the RAF with the annual Freedom Parade on Thursday, June 15.

-RAF Coningsby will exercise its right as Freedom holders when personnel march through the streets of Boston with bayonets fixed, colours flying and drums beating.
+RAF Coningsby will exercise its right as Freedom holders when personnel march through the streets of Boston with bayonets fixed and colours flying.

 The parade will start at 3pm with the Mayor, Cllr Bernard Rush, and Commanding Officer of RAF Coningsby, Group Captain Baulkwill, inspecting the parade.
 The saluting base will be sited opposite WH Smiths.